Topological production of charmonia with event-shape engineering in $pp$ collisions at $\sqrt{s} = 13$ TeV using PYTHIA8: Introduction

-$S_{0}$ enables us to segregate hard jetty-like events from soft-processes dominated isotropic events based on the geometry of particle production in each event, the classification strength of which is retained from $pp$ to Pb-Pb collisions~\cite{Mallick:2021hcs, Mallick:2020ium, Prasad:2025ezg, Tripathy:2025npe, Prasad:2022zbr, Prasad:2021bdq}.
+In small collision systems, event activity is often characterized using the charged-particle multiplicity measured at midrapidity or forward rapidity regions.
+While this approach is straightforward, it can suffer from autocorrelation biases, as the same particles may simultaneously define the event class and contribute to the observables being measured~\cite{Prasad:2025yfj, Prasad:2024gqq}.
+Such autocorrelations can artificially enhance apparent effects, making it difficult to disentangle genuine physics effects from methodological artifacts\footnote{For detailed discussions on the effects of autocorrelation, see~Refs.\cite{ALICE:2025fzz,Weber:2018ddv, ALICE:2020swj}.}.
+Although forward-rapidity-based multiplicity estimators reduce these biases compared to mid-rapidity selections, they do not eliminate them entirely.
+Event-shape observables offer a more differential and less biased way, compared to event classifiers based solely on multiplicity, to characterise the underlying event~\cite{ALICE:2019dfi}.
+They therefore provide a useful alternative for studying the interplay between soft and hard particle production with reduced sensitivity to autocorrelation effects~\cite{ALICE:2025fzz}. $S_0$ is one such event shape classifier, which enables us to segregate hard jetty-like events from soft-processes dominated isotropic events based on the geometry of particle production in each event, the classification strength of which is retained from $pp$ to Pb-Pb collisions~\cite{Mallick:2021hcs, Mallick:2020ium, Prasad:2025ezg, Tripathy:2025npe, Prasad:2022zbr, Prasad:2021bdq}.
 Interestingly, the classification strength of transverse spherocity changes weakly with a change in rapidity~\cite{MenonKavumpadikkalRadhakrishnan:2023cik}, which makes transverse spherocity a suitable event classifier to study the production of prompt and non-prompt J/$\psi$ in midrapidity and forward rapidity regions.
 Moreover, in addition to multiplicity-based studies, classifying collisions based on $S_{0}$ gives us the added benefit of analysing various mechanisms of particle production or hadronization for charm and beauty quarks~\cite{ALICE:2019dfi}.
 Thus, this paper explores the transverse spherocity and multiplicity-dependent production of prompt and non-prompt J/$\psi$ at midrapidity and forward rapidity regions in $pp$ collisions at $\sqrt{s}=13$ TeV using PYTHIA8 through several observables believed to be sensitive to the underlying production mechanisms and autocorrelation bias effects.
 J/$\psi$ production is studied via the electronic decay channel at midrapidity and the muonic decay channel at the forward rapidity regions.
 We focus on the observables such as partonic modification factor $Q_{\rm pp}$, mean transverse momentum $\langle p_{\rm T}\rangle$, non-prompt J/$\psi$ fraction $f_{\rm B}$, and self-normalized yield of prompt and non-prompt J/$\psi$.

 The paper is organised as follows.
 In Section~\ref{sec1}, we provide a brief introduction and motivation for the study.
 Section~\ref{sec2} discusses the event generation and methodology.
 In Section~\ref{sec:results}, we present our results and discuss the same.
 Finally, findings of the paper are summarised in Section~\ref{sec:summary}, with a brief future outlook.